 Are there really dozens of painting techniques? – Yes, let’s take a look at some …

 Alla Prima is an interesting painting technique that the Impressionists used to capture fleeting impressions.
+Alla Prima describes a painting that is completed in a single session.
+It also describes a direct method of working, where each brushstroke is applied decisively and left alone; the colors are applied directly onto the painting surface.
 This technique uses layers of wet paint over previous layers of wet paint.
 It requires fast work because the work has to be finished before the first layers have dried.

 This technique is usually done with oil paints.
 In the medium of acrylics wet-on-wet painting requires a certain finesse in embracing unpredictability. acrylic paint will bloom in unpredictable ways that, depending on the artist’s frame of mind, can be a boon or a burden.